Anonymous3-a/goodlib/README.md

 # goodlib
-Some libraries I've made, feel free to use them
+Some libraries I've made, feel free to use them (but please credit me)